aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/avd-aap.md

 ## Job templates and workflow templates

 One thing that may need some clarification is the naming of "job templates."
 These map to playbooks within our project.
 There is also an option to build workflow templates: a series of job templates with some control logic built-in.
-For this example, we will use a job template to build and deploy our node configurations with CVP.
+For this example, we will use a job template to build and deploy our node configurations with CV.

 === "Click on Templates"